bryansu00/ProceduralSurfaceDestructionSystem/README.md

 To run the 2D implementation of this project, open 2D-Implementation/2D-Implementation.sln using Visual Studio 2022 and then simply hit the Run button.

-To open the Godot implementation of this project, download Godot Engine (.Net version) from [godotengine.org/](https://godotengine.org/).
+To open the Godot implementation of this project, download Godot Engine (.Net version) (This project was created in 4.2.2) from [godotengine.org/](https://godotengine.org/).
 Then use Godot to open
 Godot Projects/game1/project.godot, and then you should be able to run a 3D demo of the project.